bharney/JSStarter/README.md

   "BlobService--Key": "[YOUR_KEY]",                --Azure Blob storage Key.
   "SeedAccount--UserName": "[YOUR_SEED_EMAIL]",    --Admin Seed Data Account.
   "SeedAccount--Password": "[YOUR_SEED_PASSWORD]", --Admin Seed Data Account Password.
-  "MSI_SECRET": "[YOUR_MSI_SECRET]",               --This the Application Credentials that you generated for Azure App Registration.
+  "ClientSecret": "[YOUR_CLIENT_SECRET]",          --This the Application Credentials that you generated for Azure App Registration.
-  "MSI_ENDPOINT": "[YOUR_KEY_VAULT_URL]/",         --Key Vault Endpoint Url.
+  "VaultEndpoint": "[YOUR_KEY_VAULT_URL]/",        --Key Vault Endpoint Url.
-  "MSI_CLIENT": "[YOUR_AZURE_AD_APP_ID]",          --Azure Active Directory App Id.
+  "ClientId": "[YOUR_AZURE_AD_APP_ID]",            --Azure Active Directory App Id.
-}
+}]
 ```

+## Add Secrets to KeyVault
+Add the following secrets to the KeyVault.
+There is a file `scripts/secrets.json` containing a json object of key value pairs.
+You will replace the values in the file with your own.
+Dont inclue the --comments at the end of each line.
+After you have updated your `secrets.json` file with your own values, run the command below to add the secrets to your KeyVault.
 These need to be added to the KeyVault befor deploying the ARM template.
-After you have updated your `secrets.json` file with your own values, run the command below to add the secrets to your KeyVault.

 ```
 # helper to turn PSCustomObject into a list of key/value pairs